LogtalkDotOrg/logtalk3/manuals/_sources/libraries/format.rst.txt

 Prolog, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, and YAP.
 Therefore, when wide portability is sought, atoms must be used for the format specifier argument as they bypass any dependency on the ``double_quotes`` standard Prolog flag.
-Some systems, like Scryer Prolog and Tau Prolog, only accept a list of characters for the format string.
+Some systems, like Tau Prolog, only accept a list of characters for the format string.
 In this case, this library will convert the atom format string before calling these systems native implementations.